Why study the law of Transportation and Logistics?

 Florida Coastal School of Laws logistics and transportation programs are designed for both lawyers and non-lawyers.

-Students with a J.D. degree from either a U.S. law school or a law school outside of the U.S. may earn an LL.M. degree in Logistics and Transportation Law by successfully completing 24 credits.
+Students with a J.D. degree from either a U.S. law school or a law school outside of the U.S. may earn an LL.M. degree in Transportation and Logistics Law by successfully completing 24 credits.

-Students who have a bachelor’s degree or significant work experience in the logistics and transportation industry may earn a Certificate in Logistics and Transportation Regulation by successfully completing 12 credits.
+Students who have a bachelor’s degree or significant work experience in the transportation and logistics industry may earn a Certificate in Transportation and Logistics Regulation by successfully completing 12 credits.

 What will students learn?